HONORING ALL WHO SERVED: VETERANS DAY, NOVEMBER 11, 2012

 The following email bounced several times.
 Kenneth is a commercial pilot and a retired RVer.
 He might be on the road.
 Please send any new information:

-Kenneth Lorentz (CatkillerMechanic)
+Kenneth Lorentz (CatkillerMechanic)back to top

 Dong Ha, Phu Bai, 1968-69